dustdustinthewind/IntralismQoLMod/README.md

 There has been no features added that can drastically alter your files.
 Currently, the most that can happen is your maps will receive a "BPM 120" at the end of the description when you save.

 ### Isn't this against the terms of service?
 As if that has stopped me, or Def, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right, and I will not complain if he does.
-I will still host the mod as long as I'm working on it.
+I will still host the mod somewhere as long as I'm working on it.

 ## Features
 ### Current